I have never been one to write about personal matters or to keep a sort of public journal on my website, but here we are…

 🧅 Onions and berries 🍓

-I also followed the instructions to move the root of the Omega2+ to an external SD card and give it way more space for future projects.
+I also followed the instructions to move the Omega2+’s root to an external SD card and give it way more space for future projects.
 Sadly, when I tried to cross-compile something from my workstation I hit a bug due to some old software shipped with Ubuntu 22.04.
 But 22.10 should include the fix, and it’s not that far in the future, so I’ll have to wait a bit longer there.

 The first project I have in mind is to have the Omega2+ host a custom dashboard with all the websites and resources I typically use when surfing the web 🏄♂️

 Stable diffusion, the image-generating AI, is very hot right now.
 A friend who’s been playing with it recommended trying it, just for fun.
-I ran both the original one and an optimized version and played a bit with some prompts.
+I ran both the original model and an optimized version and played a bit with some prompts.
 I especially like the pencil sketch-like ones!